FAIRmat-NFDI/data-modeling/synthesis_and_sample/README.md

 Each of these elements is a base class, e. g., the set of terms that might be used in an instance of that class.
 Consider the base classes as a set of components that are used to construct a data file (synthesis or measurement).
-Now, let us collect here modules (base classes) that are required in every tasks of Area A, but may not have been written by other Areas so far.
+Now, let us collect here base classes that are required in every tasks of Area A, but may not have been written by other Areas so far.
-For example: chemical_substances, or process_step.

-## removing experimenter

-the experimenter file was a redo of NXuser.
-Tune the NXuser instead as it is needed.
+For example: sample and its related subclasses (chemical_substances, process_step, substrate, ...).

-### the "nexus harmonization" will be accomplished in detail later
+### the "NeXus harmonization" will be accomplished in detail later, for the moment let's address mainly structural questions.
+We will then be able to decorate them according to the emerging syntax rules (NeXus or NOMAD)

 ## sample types (qualification)

-Sample types as already listed in Andreas presentation in task force meeting on 16th of May 2022:

 - simple substance (element or chemical compound)
 - mixture (or single phase mixture, solution, suspension, alloy or colloid)